snieda/tsl2nano/tsl2.nano.h5/nano.h5.markdown

 ### Quick-Start

-* install a java jdk at [TODOleast version 1.7].
+* install a <a href="http://www.oracle.com/technetwork/java/javase/downloads/jdk7-downloads-1880260.html">java jdk at least version 1.7</a>.
 If you only install a java jre-version, the bean-jar file cannot be generated - then you have to select an existing one.
-* get the newest version of [TODOtsl2.nano.h5.jar]
+* get the newest version of <a href="https://sourceforge.net/projects/tsl2nano/">tsl2.nano.h5</a>
-* start this jar file. this will create the environments _config_ and _sample_ and a _run.bat_.
+* start this jar file with _java -jar tsl2.nano.h5.[version-number].jar_. this will create the environments _config_ and _sample_ and a _run.bat_.
-* go into the extracted sub-directory _sample_ and start the _Windows_-batch file _startServer.bat_.
+* go into the extracted sub-directory _sample_ and start the _Windows_-batch file _runServer.bat_.
 This will start the sample database.
 * start the _run.bat_
 * if you are not on a _Windows_ system, start your internet browser with adress _localhost:8067_, or just do a double-click on the file _application.html_
 * In the center of the browser-page do a click on the centered link, starting with text 'Start...'
 * Do a login filling the user-name 'time' and password 'time' and clicking the Ok-Button.
 * After a while you will see all availabe entity-types to be browsable...

+### Online Quick-Start with a great selection of Database-Models on PonyORM

+There are some online database-model creation/using provider like PonyORM (ponyorm.com) and ERDPlus (erdplus.com).
+This may be a fast possibility to see different database models working in tsl2.nano.h5.

+Since most UML-model designer will generate a DDL (database definition language) script which may use a specific database dialect, we try to use HSqldb as local database server with compatibility modes switched on.
+See _Database Providers and Dialects_ for more informations.

+Here is a short description how to use a model from PonyORM and starting a full database-application with web-start on that model:

+ - open the link https://editor.ponyorm.com/user/pony/OnlineStore in your browser
+ - select a datbase dialect on the top tab panel and click on it (prefered: oracle)
+ - click the button _select all_
+ - copy the selection to the clipboard using _Ctrl+C_ or simply with the context menu of a right-mouse-click on the selection
+ - go to the tsl2.nano.h5 documentation page https://sourceforge.net/p/tsl2nano/wiki/Home/ and click on the link _Start Nano.H5 through WebStart_ http://sourceforge.net/projects/tsl2nano/files/0.7.0-beta/nano.h5.jnlp
+ - after a while, Nano.H5 will open a page in your browser. click on the centered link of that page
+ - expand the detail panel
+ - click into the field _Database_
+ - paste the text from clipboard with Ctrl+V  or simply using the context menu of a right-mouse click on the field
+ - click on the _OK_ Button at the bottom
+ - after some minutes, Nano.H5 should show a list of available beans/tables.

 ### Overview

 The tsl2.nano.h5 framework can be started through it's jar _tsl2.nano.h5-xxxxx.jar_.
 A start script _run.bat_ (will be generated on first start) is available to do this in _Windows_.
 Starting it, a given directory is used as a kind of workspace where you put all configuration and jar files into - to be used.
 This jars may be ant, an o/r-mapper like hibernate with all it's dependencies.
 The configuration files are _the environment.xml_ and all xml files describing the presentation of each entity bean.
 Icons for all buttons and backgrounds are in the _icons_ folder.
 The main jar file can contain all dependent jar files (as described in the manifest file) or outside in the same directory as the main jar.